Hallé Youth Orchestra

 Established in 2002, the Hallé Youth Orchestra offers outstanding young instrumentalists aged 13-19 years, who love orchestral music and the buzz of contributing to a large orchestra, the chance to experience playing in a full symphony orchestra supported by professional musicians.

-The Hallé Youth Orchestra meets regularly on Sunday afternoons during autumn and spring terms.
+The Hallé Youth Orchestra usually meets on Sunday afternoons during the autumn and spring terms.
 Each summer, members enjoy a residential course and tour, alternating between UK and Europe, with visits in recent years to Italy, Dublin, Prague, Germany and Scotland.
-The latest tour took the Youth Orchestra and Youth Choir to the Costa Brava in Spain.
-Their busy schedule allowed them to enjoy the sights of this beautiful part of Spain (including trips to Parc Guell and Montserrat Monastery) as well as performing 3 concerts in Barcelona, Manresa and the Basilica de Castello d Empuries.
+In 2019, the Youth Orchestra and Youth Choir toured to the Costa Brava in Spain.
+As well as performing three concerts in Barcelona, Manresa and the Basilica de Santa Maria Castelló d’Empúries, their busy schedule allowed them to enjoy the sights of this beautiful part of Spain, including trips to Parc Güell and Montserrat Monastery.

-Since its creation the Youth Orchestra has participated in many exciting projects, including a three-year ‘Stage Players’ project and performance at the Royal Opera House in London, performing in the Manchester International Festival for Victoria Wood’s comedy musical, That Day We Sang in 2011 at the Manchester Opera House, and joining the Hallé’s collaboration with the Kinshasa Symphony Orchestra and Choir in September 2014.
+Since its creation the Youth Orchestra has participated in many exciting projects, including sharing the stage with members of the Hallé, sitting side-by-side in a performance, a three-year ‘Stage Players’ project and performance at the Royal Opera House in London, performing in the Manchester International Festival for Victoria Wood’s comedy musical, That Day We Sang in 2011 at the Manchester Opera House, and joining the Hallé’s collaboration with the Kinshasa Symphony Orchestra and Choir in September 2014.

 As well as familiar repertoire, the Hallé Youth Orchestra also enjoys tackling more challenging works.
 Highlights have included Copland’s Billy the Kid, Brahms’s Second Symphony, Beethoven’s Mass in C, Respighi’s Fountains of Rome, Shostakovich’s Sixth Symphony and Dvorák’s Water Goblin.